andywillis/wordFrequency/README.md

 ## To do

-* Add proper command parameters.
+* Add proper command-line parameters.